-The data proves it: localization means more sales.
+The data proves it: localization amounts to increased e-commerce sales.
 Here’s how to make your website a global sales machine.

 When starting out with your e-commerce business, it’s natural to focus on selling in your home market.
 However, the great thing about online retail is that national boundaries don’t exist.
 If a store is open for business online, it’s open to the whole world.

 Being accessible to international visitors is one thing, however, converting them into actual paying customers is another.
 For your website to sell in international markets, you need to localize.

 Localizing an e-commerce site means adapting its content for a particular market.
 As well as translation, this involves adjusting content to suit the socio-cultural context of the local shopper.
 That’s how you’ll really increase international e-commerce sales.